dliang2000/SCAM2021_MockAbstraction/structure.md

 # structure

-* introduction: which edits do we need? make consistent with main thesis above ✓ motivating example: is it OK in this context?
+* introduction: which edits do we need? make consistent with main thesis above
+- motivating example: is it OK in this context?
-  - we do say some applications
+  ✓ we do say some applications
-  - we could save some space by condensing the declarative, arrays+collections
+  ✓ we could save some space by condensing the declarative, arrays+collections
+  - can add more applications from Ghafari
 * technique: should probably condense, but let's add all the content first
-* evaluation ** most of the new work goes here ** <- david has to do this
-  - add new content from thesis
+* evaluation ** most of the new work goes here ** <- david has to do this ✓ add new content from thesis
-  - add applicability of mocks in test coverage
+  ✓ add applicability of mocks in test coverage
+  - application: mocks are important
 * related work
+  - add work cited by Ghafari
   - look up PC members
 * discussion: rework significantly for the new targetting